RTX Corporation (RTX) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 • Geopolitical risk: if Ukraine/Middle East conflicts de-escalate, air defence demand normalises from extraordinary levels

-Catalyst: Collins commercial margins recovering; AMRAAM/Tomahawk production capacity announced; full-year FCF guidance above $8B
+Catalyst: Collins commercial margins recovering; AMRAAM/Tomahawk production capacity expansion announced; full-year FCF guidance above $8B

 Stop / exit: GTF engine liability reserve increase; Collins margin contraction below 15%; full-year adj EPS guidance reduced

-RTX is the kind of name I want to own more of, not less.
-The factor combination is genuinely constructive.
+RTX earns a Buy from the model, and I agree on direction.
+But premium multiples concentrate the risk in execution — there is not much room for a soft quarter at 36x.
 The factor model flags quality as the weak link here, and it is right to.
 What I watch is return on capital — specifically whether the business can convert revenue growth into durable returns, not just reported earnings.
 That transition is the key to making the current rating look correct in hindsight.
 The setup that would make me more positive is a quarter that confirms the operating leverage story.
 The setup that would make me cautious is any signal that consensus estimates are getting ahead of fundamentals.

 — Anton Ladnyi, CFA